madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 EndSection
 ```

-Tearing is visible up and now in Chrome browser given its GPU usage, but also in sometimes VLC given it also uses hardware acceleration for video.
 There are some more hints to try [here](http://askubuntu.com/questions/766725/annoying-flickering-in-16-04-lts-chrome).
-For Chrome, force-enabling GPU rasterization for all layers, via `chrome://flags/#enable-gpu-rasterization`, seems to fix the issue for me in 16.10.
+For Chrome I also tried force-enabling GPU rasterization for all layers, via `chrome://flags/#enable-gpu-rasterization`.

 ###High DPI